Azure/fleet/docs/concepts/PropertyProviderAndClusterProperties/README.md

 # Property Provider and Cluster Properties

-> Note
->
-> Property Provider and Cluster Properties are Fleet preview features.

 This document explains the concepts of property provider and cluster properties in Fleet.

 Fleet allows developers to implement a property provider to expose arbitrary properties about